 Sadly, the micro-sd card slot is not dedicated but it comes with a hybrid sim card slot.

-What’s more, there is Bluetooth 5.0 support, WIFI 2.4 GHz and 5.0 GHz support as well.
-The phone comes with a fingerprint reader at the back and even has the face-unlocking support.
+What’s more, there is Bluetooth 5.0 support, WIFI 2.4 GHz, and 5.0 GHz support as well.
+The phone comes with a fingerprint reader at the back and even has face-unlocking support.